Day 4: Semantic Chunking — When Meaning Decides Where to Split

 Tip: 0.5 is a starting threshold.
 Tighter (0.6+) gives smaller, more focused chunks.
 Looser (0.3) gives fewer, bigger ones.
 Tune it on your data.

-You can run semantic chunking with a local model (like the one all-MiniLM-L6-v2 above or free and running fine on a laptop) or with a paid API (OpenAI's text-embedding-3-large, Cohere etc.).
+We can run semantic chunking with a local model (like all-MiniLM-L6-v2 the one above, which is free and runs fine on a laptop) or with a paid API (OpenAI's text-embedding-3-large, Cohere, etc.).

 The better-paid models catch slightly subtler topic shifts.
-But remember, semantic chunking embeds every sentence of every document just to figure out where to split.
-A small RAG with 10,000 documents averaging 100 sentences each = 1,000,000 API calls before you've embedded a single query.
+But here is the catch.
+Semantic chunking embeds every sentence of every document just to figure out where to split.
+A small RAG with 10,000 documents averaging 100 sentences each = 1,000,000 API calls before we have embedded a single query.

 Rule of thumb: start with a local sentence-transformer for chunking.
 Save paid embeddings for the actual indexing step where they earn their keep.

-A quick guide based on what you're working with:
+A quick guide based on what we are working with:

-2. Dense technical docs, research papers, and legal text: Semantic chunking.
-Topics shift sharply; you want clean cuts.
+2. Dense technical documents, research papers, and legal text.
+Semantic chunking.
+Topics shift sharply, and we want clean cuts.

-4. Huge knowledge base, retrieval still feels off: Try a paid embedding model for the chunking step — but only after measuring whether the local one is actually the bottleneck.
+4. Huge knowledge base, but retrieval still feels off.
+Try a paid embedding model for the chunking step, but only after measuring that the local one is the actual bottleneck.

 Start cheap.
 Measure.
 Upgrade only if results demand it.